maureen-muriithi/YourQuotes/Quotes/README.md

 #### Setup Requirements / Installation
 - A lapto, tab or phone
 - click thE link above and open it with your preferred browser
+- Read the quotes available.
+- upvote for the inspirational quotes or downvote the terrible quotes.
-- Input your name, email and message.
+- Enter your name and quote details, to add your own quote.
-- Receive feedback.

 #### Contact